offsoc/glycin/README.md

 ### Existing compatibility versions

 Not every new major version of the library has to break compatibility with the loaders.
+The formal definition is available in [`docs/`](docs/).
 The following compatibility versions currently exist

 | compat-version |
 |----------------|